unibo-dtm-se-2425-Cheese-Chase/report/sections/05-validation/index.md

 System testing validated CheeseChase as a fully functioning game.
 Full automation was limited due to Pygame’s graphical environment, but extended integration tests and manual sessions confirmed system-level behaviour.

 Tests confirmed:
-- Proper startup and level loading (FR8)
+- Proper startup and maze loading (FR2)
-- Correct player movement, collisions, scoring, and transitions (FR1–FR10)
+- Correct player movement, collisions, scoring, and transitions (FR1–FR9)
 - Consistent performance and responsiveness (NFR1–NFR3)

 All system tests were executed in a clean virtual environment to ensure repeatability.